code-pushup/cli/packages/cli/README.md

 ### RunnerConfig

 The second way to write a plugin runner is a `RunnerConfig`.
-This option is less flexible but can be used in cases where a `RunnerFunction` is not applicable. @TODO giv an example why runner function can't be used...
+This option is less flexible but can be used in cases when you have to use another CLI. why runner function can't be used...

-We will implement a performance focused plugin using the [lighthouse](@TODO) CLI as real life example.
+We will implement a performance focused plugin using the [Lighthouse CLI](https://github.com/GoogleChrome/lighthouse#using-the-node-cli) as real life example.

 Let's start with a `crate` function maintaining the basic information of the `PluginConfig`.